pixelnest/pixelnest.github.io/work/bulletml-for-unity/index.md

   next: ./table-of-contents
 ---

-*BulletML for Unity* is a **simple** and **powerful** BulletML plugin for Unity 4.3 and above made by [Pixelnest Studio](http://pixelnest.io).
+*BulletML for Unity* is a **simple** and **powerful** wrapper around BulletML for Unity 4.3 and above made by [Pixelnest Studio](http://pixelnest.io).

 [ ![Screenshot][screenshot] ][screenshot]

-It allows you to have design some very complex shoot patterns in a simple XML file and to define how
+It allows you to design some very complex shmup patterns in a simple XML file.

-Main features:
+# Main features

 - Simple and lightweight.
-No scripting if you don't want to.
+No scripting required (if you don't want to).
-- Bullet bank mecanism: associate pattern's bullet to sprites easily
+- Bullet bank mechanism.
+Associate a pattern's bullet to a sprite easily.
-- Customizable
+- Customizable.
-- Multiplatform
+- Multiplatform.

-Have a look at our [plugin demo][demo] to see the capabilities.
+Have a look at our [plugin demo][demo] to see what is possible (hint: a lot).
 This plugin works on all the platforms Unity supports.

+Can't wait?
+Go get it here:

 <a href="#todo">
   <img